dennislee928/Carbon_Trading_For_Individuals/backend/readme.md

     Rate Limiting: Apply rate limiting for sensitive operations (e.g., login, registration) to prevent abuse.
     Captcha: Add CAPTCHA during registration and login to prevent bot attacks.

+13. Project Structure: Generally good.
+Got separate directories for different concerns, Here's the breakdown:

+- middleware: For HTTP middleware

+- config: For configuration-related code

+- utils: For utility functions

+- models: For data models

+- db: For database-related code

+- controllers: For request handlers

+- routes: For defining API routes

+- Key Files:

+- main.go: This is likely your entry point

+- go.mod and go.sum: For dependency management

+- .env: For environment variables (make sure this is in .gitignore)

+- Procfile: Suggests you might be deploying to a platform like Heroku

+- Package Structure: Packages seem to be organized logically.
+The db.go file is in its own db directory, which is good.